comet-cc/GuaranTEE/normal_world/root/input_data/README.md

+## 40 Sample Image from ImageNet data set
 This folder contains 40 images from [ImageNet](https://image-net.org/) data set.
-A 1k subset of data set is available at [huggingfac].
-These images are convereted to the .bmp format
+Images downloaded from a 1k subset of data set available at [huggingFace](https://huggingface.co/datasets/imagenet-1k).